 The Council has no material financial assets or liabilities denominated in foreign currencies and therefore no exposure to loss arising from movements in exchange rates.
-As at 31 March 2020, the Council has a Euro denominated account holding the equivalent of £14,873 (£52,000 as at 31 March 2019).
-However, this is grant funding primarily for other partners in the grant arrangement and the disbursement of monies will be in euros - eliminating any exchange rate exposures.
+As at 31st March 2021 the Council has a euro denominated account although the balance was zero (£14,873 as at 31st March 2020).